What’s the simple definition of CRM?

 However, in recent years, CRM tools have evolved to become much more than just customer outreach platforms.
 Businesses may start with a hodgepodge of services like Gmail, an Excel spreadsheet, and some form of social media outreach.

 In 2022, the trend is to combine all of these business processes into one powerful customer relationship management software system.
-You can achieve this by using a CRM enterprise company such as Salesforce or HubSpot, or by developing your own software system.
+You can achieve this by using a CRM enterprise company such as Salesforce or HubSpot, or by developing your own CRM software system.

 It’s important to note that companies are continually redefining the term CRM in significant ways.